kyleoliveri/cs81-final/README.md

 # cs81-final

+### ContactBook
-## This is a Contact Manager Application that I named ContactBook.
-This application allows the user to create an account, login, manage your contacts through use of the CRUD method.
-ContactBook is a MERN stack application.
+- ContactBook is a contact manager that allows the user to create an account, login, manage your contacts through use of the CRUD method.
+- ContactBook is a MERN stack application.